 Yes!
 Just use a gluten-free flour blend in place of the all-purpose flour.

-and I don’t want to buy any.
-Can I make this cake in other pans?
-Sure.
-You can use any 4-6” pans you have, as long as you have 5 of them.
+You can make this rainbow smash cake with any 4-6” pans you have, as long as you have 5 of them.
 If you have fewer than 5, you’ll have to wait until the first cakes are done cooling, so plan accordingly to make sure you have enough time.
-Since 4” pans will make taller cake layers, you may need to bake them a little bit longer, but you may not.
+Since 4” pans will make taller cake layers, you may need to bake them a little bit longer.
 Check them after 15 minutes, and then every 3 minutes thereafter just to be safe.

 How do I store this rainbow cake?